ShaoyiLu/Deformable-GCN/README.md

 notebooks/model_training.ipynb
 ```

-trianing log will be saved to
+Then trianing log will be saved to
 ```
 results/output.txt
 results/final_test_accuracy